PedroS11/parkside-notifier/README.md

 ]'
 ```

-3. Create an .env file like the .env.example one

-4. Run in the root folder
+5. Run in the root folder
 > go run ./src